 Ethical codes are meant to educate members of the profession, provide accountability and improve the practice of ethical decision-making.

 There are many different models that can assist Counseling Hypnotherapists, and others in the helping professions, resolve ethical dilemmas.
-The following are some suggestions and one such model.
+The following is the IACH Ethical Decision making process:

 Review the IACH code of ethics and other related codes.